View of Grand Central Terminal from atop the glass walkways in the windows

 Despite its renown, Grand Central Terminal still holds many secrets and fun facts you may not know.
-Make sure to join us on our next tour, where we’ll delve deeper into these secrets:
+Make sure to join us on our next tour of the secrets of Grand Central, where we’ll delve deeper.

 10. No One Knows if the “Whispering Gallery” Was Built to Whisper on Purpose

 Nestled between the Main Concourse and Vanderbilt Hall is an acoustical architectural anomaly in Grand Central Terminal: a whispering gallery.
 Here, sound is thrown clear across the 2,000-square-foot chamber, “telegraphing” across the surface of the vault and landing in faraway corners.

 Although there are many whispering galleries you can find in New York City, few are as famous as the one you can find in Grand Central Terminal.
 It was designed by master tiler, Guastavino but the real secret is that no one knows whether its whispering gallery was constructed with the intention of producing the acoustic effect that has made it so popular.

 9. Grand Central Terminal Houses a Hidden, Gilded Age Bar

 The Campbell Apartment in Grand Central Terminal serves as a testament to the grandiosity of another era.
 If appropriately attired, you can enter the room and sip on cocktails from the fin de siècle in this virtual museum to the opulence of New York’s high society of the past.